-2.1.6 Grade Distributions
+2.2.6 Grade Distributions and Feedback on Student's Work

 Although there is no such thing as an "ideal" grade distribution, grade distributions can help to contextualize a candidate's student evaluations and assist in the evaluation of teaching effectiveness.
 The RTP Committee should evaluate a candidate's grade distributions within the context of how the candidate himself or herself commented upon them.
 For example, while a bell-shaped curve might be expected in larger undergraduate classes, the use of mastery-learning techniques might justifying a grading distribution of all "A"s and "B"s in small, upper-level or graduate seminars.
 Thus, grade distributions must be understood within the context of a professor's teaching philosophy, pedagogies, and practices.